eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/ARF.md

 with a defined set of Person Identification Data for the purposes of allowing access to online public and private services as well as using them is a specific use case as already established for existing eID means.
-For instance, private Relying Parties shall accept the use of EUDI Wallets where they are required to use strong User authentication for online identification.
+For instance, private Relying Parties must accept the use of EUDI Wallets where they are required to use strong User authentication for online identification.